beequeue/developers-sky-com/internal/_posts/2015-12-08-User-Stories-Mapping-workshop.markdown

 to address them we explored the User Story Mapping as a way to approach User Stories workshop

 ## The Workshop
-On the 22nd of October and on 10th of December 2015 we run a User Story Mapping workshop in the Sky campus in Osterley and at the SNS office in London User Story Mapping can help Scrum Master, Developers, Product Owners and anyone with a stake on the success of our products
+On the 22nd of October and on the 10th of December 2015 we run a User Story Mapping workshop in the Sky campus in Osterley and at the SNS office in London User Story Mapping can help Scrum Master, Developers, Product Owners and anyone with a stake on the success of our products